 "Occupational therapy provides practical support to empower people to facilitate recovery and overcome barriers preventing them from doing the activities (or occupations) that matter to them.
 This support increases people's independence and satisfaction in all aspects of life.
 (Royal College of Occupational Therapists, 2019)

-Imagine being able to manage your symptoms yourself, without the need for further medication....
+Imagine being able to better manage your symptoms yourself, without additional medication....

 Common physical symptoms include: